 The interests of the H&F Investor may be materially different than the interests of our other stakeholders.
 In addition, the H&F Investor may have an interest in pursuing acquisitions, divestitures and other transactions that, in their judgment, could enhance its investment, even though such transactions might involve risks to you.
 For example, the H&F Investor may cause us to take actions or pursue strategies that could impact our ability to make payments under our Credit Facilities or that cause a change of control.
 In addition, to the extent permitted by agreements governing our Credit Facilities, the H&F Investor may cause us to pay dividends rather than make capital expenditures or repay debt.
 The H&F Investor is in the business of making investments in companies and may from time to time acquire and hold interests in businesses that compete directly or indirectly with us.
-Our amended and restated certificate of incorporation will provide that none of the H&F Investor, any of its affiliates or any director who is not employed by us (including any non-employee director who serves as one of our officers in both his director and officer capacities) or his or her affiliates will have any duty to refrain from engaging, directly or indirectly, in the same business activities or similar business activities or lines of business in which we operate.
-The H&F Investor also may pursue acquisition opportunities that may be complementary to our business, and, as a result, those acquisition opportunities may not be available to us.
+Our amended and restated certificate of incorporation will provide that none of the H&F Investor, any of its affiliates or any director who is not employed by us (including any non-employee director who serves as one of our officers in both his director and officer capacities) or his or her affiliates will have any duty to refrain from engaging, directly or indirectly, in the same business activities or similar business, and, as a result, those acquisition opportunities may not be available to us.